 “It’s in everyone’s interests to make sure the candidates selected for training choose to stay in the classroom,” says Professor Klassen, “and that’s one of the outcomes we are measuring in the study.
 We are testing the effectiveness of the SJTs by looking at how candidates get on in their training programmes but also how they do in the longer term – at least in the first five years.
 Do they stay in the profession and how well do they do?”

 The overall aim of the project is to develop the SJT into a proven, evidence-based teacher selection tool that can be used alongside other selection methods to ensure the best candidates for the job.
 The scientific aim is to better predict teacher behaviour, and to build understanding about what makes a teacher effective in the classroom.

 Professor Klassen, who came to York from the University of Alberta in Canada in 2012, has worked with his team to adapt the SJT for different countries and cultures.
 As well as their work with teacher training programmes in England, Northern Ireland, and Scotland, the team is collaborating with partners in Lithuania, Finland and Australia and there’s interest from the ministries of education in Oman and Saudi Arabia.
-They are also working with researchers in our Department of Theatre, Film and Television on possible video-based and virtual reality applications for the work.
+They are also working with researchers in our Department of Theatre, Film, Television and Interactive Media on possible video-based and virtual reality applications for the work.